Keizaal/Keizaal/INSTALLATIONGUIDE.md

 #### Enabling iEquip

-iEquip is a mod that isn't for everyone, as such it is disabled by default.
+[Equip](https://www.nexusmods.com/skyrimspecialedition/mods/27008) is a mod that isn't for everyone, as such it is disabled by default.
 However, re-enabling it is a more involved process than most mods.
 I will detail the required steps here.

 First you will need to open the MCM menu and navigate to iEquip.
 Go to the first tab and click the "iEquip On/Off" checkbox.